-Dr. Alexandre Lion
+Alexandre Lion

 Alexandre Léon Lion was a French inventor.
 He was born on the 11th of April 1861 in the village of Solliès-Pont (départment Var), son of the farmer Louis Alfred Anselme Lion (1833-1912) and Marie Claire Lion-Gence (1831-1907).
 It is not known where he received his education.
+Although he was often referred to in later press notices with the honorific “Dr.,” he was an engineer and not a physician.

-In 1889 Lion invented an egg incubator for 5000 eggs, including a sophisticated system to keep a stable temperature inside.
+In 1889 Lion invented and patented an egg incubator for 5000 eggs, including a sophisticated system to keep a stable temperature inside.
 He put it on display in a pavilion in Marseille and for a small entrance fee people could see chicks hatching.
+In 1890 Lion developed a smaller version of this incubator, especially for infants.
+In May 1890 he received his first prematurely born baby, thus expanding the exhibit in Marseille with a living human child.

-During WW I, Lion fades away in the mist of history, concentrating on other inventions like a water philtre (1928).
-His last known incubator exhibit in a world exposition was at Lyon in 1914, which opened just before the war broke out.
+During WW I, Lion fades from public visibility, concentrating on other inventions like a water filter (1928).
 He was married to Armandine Barrier and, as far as known, the couple had no children.
 Alexandre Lion died, 73 years old, on the 22nd of August 1934 in a hospital in Marseille.
 In his death certificate he is referred to as “a wandering salesman” (“marchand ambulant”).

 (For more information about Alexandre Lion, see: “Alexandre Lion: The Forgotten Inventor of Incubator Shows,” by Drs.
 Thijs Gras, MA, RN.
 Pediatrics 150(3):e2021054576 DOI: https://doi.org/10.1542/peds.2021-054576)